ChihuahuaChain/Chiwawasm/contracts/token-swap/README.md

 f(B, Q) = sqrt(B * Q) = sqrt(k) => T

 Why are we using the square_root of k instead of just randomly choosing one of the numbers as the initial LP shares?

-f(B, Q) is quadratic, meaning the bigger B and Q are the larger the output, f(B, Q) should be linear.
+f(B, Q) is quadratic, meaning the bigger B and Q are, the larger the output; f(B, Q) should be linear.

 &nbsp;